danhans42/pio_breakout_shield/README.md

 # pio_breakout_shield

 Simple shield for a 39SF020, CH375/6 and Atmel ATF22V10 - for use on a Sony PlayStation console for expansion experimentation.
-Pretty much the basis for a modern replacement PIO cart,
+Pretty much the basis for a modern replacement PIO cart.
+The parts used are(were?) easily obtainable from your online marketplace of choice.

+PCB's - I used JLCPCB for production and found them very well priced, with quick delivery to me (UK).
+Quality was also very good,

 ![image](https://github.com/danhans42/pio_breakout_shield/blob/main/images/pio_breakout_ch376.jpg)